I. Course Prefix/Number: MAT 250

 VII.
 Methods of Instruction

 Methods of presentation can include lectures, discussion, demonstration, experimentation, audio-visual aids, group work, and regularly assigned homework.
 Calculators/computers will be used when appropriate.
 Use of a computer algebra system is recommended.
-Mathematica, Derive and TI-92 calculators are available for use at the College at no charge.
+Mathematica is available for use at the College at no charge.

 VIII.
 Course Practices Required